What Makes a Great Therapist?

 A great therapist is attuned to your needs, collaborative, non-judgmental, and respectful.
 They are also licensed, trained in their areas of expertise, and maintain professional standards through ongoing trainings and peer consultation.

-Below are some of the shared characteristics of great therapists:
+Below are five of the shared characteristics of great therapists.

 1. Highly attuned to non-verbal communication